 Another team who were actively engaged with their project after the training.
 After several months, three people were left out of the initial team: Aleksandra and Diana from Minsk, and Aleksandr, who studies in Gomel.

-At the end of last year, the teenagers used MaeSens crowdfunding platform to try and raise funds for their first fashion collection "To Be Called Human" based on stylized folk themes.
+At the end of last year, the teenagers used MaeSens crowdfunding platform and private direct lenders to try and raise funds for their first fashion collection "To Be Called Human" based on stylized folk themes.
 They have made arrangements with a store where they were going to sell their products, found fabrics suppliers and a seamstress.
 However, because of disagreements in the team and their inability to maintain personal communication (the teenagers live and study in different cities), they failed to finish the job.
 At the moment, the team has two participants who plan to keep developing designer clothing, but without the folk motives.

 Young designer Aleksandra Ilyina and Aleksandr Kudryavtsev